wyrzyk/java-api-design-checklist/CHECKLIST.md

 **Rationale:**

-[Simplicity](https://theamiableapi.com/2011/09/07/api-design-best-practice-keep-it-simple/).
+[Simplicity].
 Each additional type increases the size of APIs, making them harder to learn and remember.
 The conceptual complexity of use cases and scenarios also increases when more types are used.
 The overall quality of APIs suffers, unless the concrete, measurable benefits added by the type compensate for the increased size and complexity.
 Everything else being equal, fewer types are better.

 **Do this:**